No. 39 Squadron RAF: RPAS

-In January 2005, a new unit, No. 1115 Flight, was formed at Creech Air Force Base in Nevada to operate the RAF's first Remotely-piloted Air System (RPAS).
-Operating the General Atomics MQ-1 Predator, the unit began training personnel in the operation of UAVs, prior to the stand up of a new squadron.
-No. 39 Squadron was reformed on 1 January 2007, with the former No. 1115 Flight becoming 'A' Flight, while 'B' Flight received the General Atomics MQ-9A Reaper.
-The squadron is supported and parented by RAF Waddington in Lincolnshire.
+In January 2004, a new unit, No. 1115 Flight, was formed at Creech Air Force Base in Nevada to operate the RAF's first Remotely-piloted Air System (RPAS).
+Operating the General Atomics MQ-1 Predator, the unit was embedded with the United States Air Force as part of the Joint Predator Task Force.
+The RAF crews, integrated with 42nd Attack Squadron, began training on the General Atomics MQ-9A Reaper in late 2006.
+No. 39 Squadron was reformed on 1 January 2007 at Creech AFB, parented by RAF Waddington in Lincolnshire.
+The former No. 1115 Flight became 'A' Flight still operating the Predator, while 'B' Flight prepared to receive the Reaper.
+The squadron's first Reaper (ZZ200) was delivered to Afghanistan in early October 2007, officially entering into RAF service on 31 October.
 On 9 November 2007, the Ministry of Defence announced that the squadron's MQ-9 Reapers had begun operations in Afghanistan against the Taliban.
+On 23 January 2008, No. 39 Squadron was awarded a new squadron Standard.

 On 9 April 2008, MQ-9A Reaper ZZ200 was destroyed after it made a forced landing in southern Afghanistan in order stop it from falling into insurgents hands.
 As of March 2009, the squadron operated 12 three-man teams to pilot its Reaper aircraft.
 Supporting intelligence specialists, Information Communications Technicians, signallers, and meteorologists bring the total number of squadron personnel to around 90.
 The squadron operated two aircraft but planned to have a total of six by the end of 2009.
-As of April 2011, five Reaper aircraft were in operation, with a further five on order and as of September 2016, the squadron, still based in Nevada, had ten operational Reaper aircraft and missions were being undertaken in Syria as part of Operation Shader.
+As of April 2011, five Reaper aircraft were in operation, with a further five on order and as of September 2016, the squadron had ten operational Reaper aircraft, with missions being undertaken in Syria as part of Operation Shader.

 No. 39 Squadron was awarded the battle honour 'Afghanistan 2001–2014' (without the right to emblazon) by Her Majesty Queen Elizabeth II on 24 March 2020 due to their participation in Operation Herrick.

-The squadron disbanded in August 2022, with a Reaper Ground Control System returning from Creech AFB to RAF Waddington for use by No. 13 Squadron.
+The squadron disbanded in July 2022, with a Reaper Ground Control System returning from Creech AFB to RAF Waddington for use by No. 13 Squadron.
+No. 39 Squadron managed 90,000 hours of RPAS operations while based at Creech AFB.
+The last Officer Commanding No. 39 Squadron Group Captain Wigglesworth went on to become the Station Commander for RAF Marham, the former home of No. 39 Squadron, in September 2022.
+The squadron Standard was laid up in the Rotunda at College Hall Officers’ Mess at Royal Air Force College Cranwell in February 2023.